 The Company may be exposed to foreign currency risk on fluctuations related to cash and accounts payable and accrued liabilities that are denominated in a foreign currency.
-As at January 31, 2022, the Company did not have any accounts in foreign currencies and considers foreign currency risk insignificant.
+As at January 31, 2023, the Company's foreign currency risk was not significant.

-9 Capital Management
+8 Capital Management